 This is such a simple tip that is often overlooked.

 Auto-transferring money into your savings allows you to save money without even thinking about it.

 There are apps out there that do this, but they charge, however, did you know your bank most likely does this for free?

 To start off, auto transfer $50 every 2 weeks into your savings account.

 The last thing we're thinking about is spending money on the insurance that we may not need.

 However, taking that chance that something may or may not happen to you is a huge risk.

 If something were to happen to you and you didn't have insurance, you could be seeing health bills come in for the rest of your life.

-Since I work from home, I have to get my own health insurance.
+Since I work from home, I have to get my health insurance.
 I'm currently with Liberty HealthShare and have loved it so far.
-I recently had a health scare and my bill was under a few hundred dollars for 3 different doctors visits, and the customer support team helped answer my many questions.
+I recently had a health scare, and my bill was under a few hundred dollars for three different doctors visits, and the customer support team helped answer my many questions.